 Installation Operator qualification Installer.
 PPE required WARNING!
 The PPE listed in this table is related to the risk associated with the equipment.
-For the PPE required to protect against risks associated with the workplace, installation or operating conditions, please refer to: the regulations in force in the country of installation; any information provided by the Safety Manager at the installation facility.
-Necessary equipment Keys to fix inlet and outlet connections fittings/equipment.
+For the PPE required to protect against risks associated with the workplace, installation or operating conditions, please refer to: the regulations in force in the country of installation; any information provided by the Safety Manager at the installation facility. any mornianon provided by the early manager at the metallation labelly.
+Equipment required Keys to fix inlet and outlet connections fittings/equipment.

-7.4 - SPECIFIC SAFETY INSTRUCTIONS FOR THE INSTALLATION STEP
+7.4 -SPECIFIC SAFETY INSTRUCTIONS FOR THE INSTALLATION STEP